ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

-information in the EXTRA-TEXT field, it can be logged for diagnostics purpose and the client can only display the resolver hostname that blocked the domain, error description for the EDE code and the sub-error description for the "s" field to the end-user.
+information in the EXTRA-TEXT field, it can be logged for diagnostics purpose and the client can only display the resolver hostname that blocked the domain, error description for the EDE code and the sub-error description for the "s" field to the end user.

-The same client security policy considerations apply to the display of the "j" field, as it contains free-form, human-readable text that may influence end-user behavior.
+The same client security policy considerations apply to the display of the "j" field, as it contains free-form, human-readable text that may influence end user behavior.

 When displaying the free-form text of "o", the client MUST NOT make any of those elements into actionable (clickable) links and these fields need to be rendered as text, not as HTML.
-The contact details of "c" can be made into clickable links to provide a convenient way for users to initiate, e.g., voice calls.
+The contact details of "c" can be made into clickable links to provide a convenient way for end users to initiate, e.g., voice calls.
 The client might choose to display the contact details only when the identity of the DNS server is verified.

+The contact details of "c"Clients MUST NOT automatically initiate connections to URIs derived from the EXTRA-TEXT field.
+Doing so could allow a resolver to silently report client activity to third parties, enable denial-of-service reflection attacks, or be used to frame a client.
+The restriction of Contact URI schemes to "sips", "tel", and "mailto" is intentional, as these schemes do not result in automatic HTTP connections.

-Further, clients MUST NOT display the value of the `"o"` field to the end-user unless one of the following conditions is met:
+Further, clients MUST NOT display the value of the `"o"` field to the end user unless one of the following conditions is met:

   * The value matches a registered organization name listed in the {{IANA-Enterprise}} OR
-  * The value consists solely of an organization name and does not contain any additional free-form content such as instructions, URLs, or messaging intended to influence end-user behavior, as determined by client security policy or heuristics.
+  * The value consists solely of an organization name and does not contain any additional free-form content such as instructions, URLs, or messaging intended to influence end user behavior, as determined by client security policy or heuristics.

-If the organization name cannot be verified through registry checks or heuristics, the client MUST NOT display the "o" field to the end-user.
+If the organization name cannot be verified through registry checks or heuristics, the client MUST NOT display the "o" field to the end user.

 DNS clients MAY keep all fields conveyed in the EXTRA-TEXT field for evaluation according to the client security  policy.
 Such data MUST NOT be automatically trusted, displayed to end users, or used to influence security decisions without appropriate validation.